dtorresev/Omron-Project/README.md

 ## Mapping

-Using MobilePlanner, an intial connection with the mobile robot was done, using its IP address and an admin account, this software is used only for the mobile robot's mapping and trajectory, thus only the LD60 was connected.
-The robot did an area scan to do an intitial mapping of the laboratory, using relevant features for mobile robotics like LiDARS, obstacle detection and path planning.
+Using MobilePlanner, an initial connection with the mobile robot was done, using its IP address and an admin account, this software is used only for the mobile robot's mapping and trajectory, thus only the LD60 was connected.
+The robot did an area scan to do an initial mapping of the laboratory, using relevant features for mobile robotics like LiDARS, obstacle detection and path planning.
 The "working space" for the robot was left after defining the areas to be excluded for the robot trajectories which would include walls, tables, chairs, and other laboratory equipment that is intended to be avoided by the robot.

 ![Captura de pantalla 2024-10-17 172128](https://github.com/user-attachments/assets/3d443fe0-e0cc-4641-b350-56d3616c15aa)